Royal court: Medieval and modern Europe

 After the collapse of the Roman Empire in the West, a true court culture can be recognised in the entourage of the Ostrogoth Theodoric the Great and in the court of Charlemagne.
 In the Roman East, a brilliant court continued to surround the Byzantine emperors.

 In Western Europe, consolidation of power of local magnates and of kings in fixed administrative centres from the mid-13th century led to the creation of a distinct court culture that was the centre of intellectual and artistic patronage rivaling the abbots and bishops, in addition to its role as the apex of a rudimentary political bureaucracy that rivaled the courts of counts and dukes.
 The dynamics of hierarchy welded the court cultures together.
 Many early courts in Western Europe were itinerant courts that traveled from place to place.

 Local courts proliferated in the splintered polities of medieval Europe and remained in early modern times in Germany and in Italy.
 Such courts became known for intrigue and power politics; some also gained prominence as centres and collective patrons of art and culture.
 In medieval Spain (Castile), provincial courts were created.
 Minor noblemen and burguesie allied to create a system to oppose the monarchy on many policy issues.
 They were called "las Cortes de Castilla".
 These courts are the root of the current Spanish congress and senate.

 The courts of Valois Burgundy and the Kingdom of Portugal were particularly influential over the development of court culture and pageantry in Europe.
 The court of Philip the Good, Duke of Burgundy was considered one of the most splendid in Europe and would influence the development of court life later on for all of France and Europe.
 Later, Aliénor de Poitiers of the Burgundian court would write one of the seminal books on court etiquette, Les honneurs de la cour (Honours of the Court).

 Court life would reach its apogee of culture, complexity and etiquette at the courts of Versailles under Louis XIV of France and the Hofburg under the Habsburgs.

-As political executive functions generally moved to more democratic bases, noble courts have seen their function reduced once more to that of a noble household, concentrating on personal service to the household head, ceremonial and perhaps some residual politico-advisory functions.
+As political executive functions are assumed by democratic or republican institutions, the function of noble courts is reduced once more to that of noble households, concentrating on personal service to the household head, ceremonial and perhaps some residual politico-advisory functions.
 If republican zeal has banished an area's erstwhile ruling nobility, courts may survive in exile.
 Traces of royal court practices remain in present-day institutions like privy councils and governmental cabinets.